Your web browser is outdated and may be insecure

 Overview

-The Nursing and Midwifery Council (NMC) strongly recommends that all new registrants have a period of preceptorship when commencing employment, describing preceptorship as a structured start for newly registered nurses, midwives and nursing associates.
-This should help registrants to develop the confidence to practise competently as a nurse, nursing associate, midwife or specialist community health nurse and ensure they meet their obligations under the NMC code and relevant NMC standards.
+The Nursing and Midwifery Council (NMC) strongly recommends that all newly registered professionals have a period of preceptorship when commencing employment, describing preceptorship as a structured start for newly registered nurses, midwives and nursing associates.
+This should help newly registered professionals to develop the confidence to practise competently as a nurse, nursing associate, midwife or specialist community health nurse and ensure they meet their obligations under the NMC code and relevant NMC standards.

-Anyone who has entered a new part of the register, or is newly admitted to the register from countries outside of the UK, should also receive a period of preceptorship.
+Anyone who has entered a new part of the register, has returned to practise after re-joining the register, or is newly admitted to the register from countries outside of the UK, should also receive a period of preceptorship.

 The RCN’s Nursing Workforce Standards (standard 10) states: “Registered nurses and nursing support workers must be appropriately prepared and work within their scope of practice for the people who use the services, their families and the population they are working with”.
 This places an obligation on the registered nurse lead to ensure that all newly appointed individuals are allocated a period of supernumerary induction/preceptorship.

-NHS Employers has guidance on preceptorships for newly qualified staff and other staff.
+NHS Employers has guidance on preceptorships for newly qualified nurses, nursing associates, midwives and allied health professionals.

 An NHS employer is obliged to provide you with a period of preceptorship in your first year as an employee.
+A period of preceptorship can also be used to support international recruits and those returning to practice.
 You should check your employer’s preceptorship policy for the specific details.

-If you're employed outside the NHS, there is no requirement for your employer to provide a period of preceptorship although the NMC and the RCN recommend it.
+If you're employed outside the NHS, there is no requirement for your employer to provide a period of preceptorship, although the NMC and the RCN recommend it.
 Speak to your employer to clarify their preceptorship arrangements.
+The NMC's guidance states that its principles apply to any health or social care setting across the UK including the 'social care sector, and the independent and charitable sectors'.

-As a registrant, it’s important to work within the limits of your competence.
+As a newly registered professional, it’s important to work within the limits of your competence.
 If you’re involved in any incidents at work or feel you’re not getting the support you need as a newly registered member of staff, please discuss this with your manager in the first instance.

 Our advice guides cover a wide range of employment, legal and professional issues which may help.
 The list below covers the most common issues: